SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDC100_TSEMP_Technical.md

 The connector also provides different possibilities for **alarm monitoring** and **trending**.

 ### Supported connectors

-The following table provides a categorized list of connectors supported by range 5.0.0.X :
+Below you can find a categorized list of the connectors supported by range 5.0.0.x.

 #### Transmitters

 | Exported Connector                      | Description                                                                                                               |